Fake News Data Collection and Classification: Iterative Query Selection for Opaque Search Engines with Pseudo Relevance Feedback: Related Work

-\comment{ In 2017, Mitra et al.~\cite{mitra2017learning} suggested a document ranking model composed of two separate deep neural networks, where the first network matches the query and the document using a local representation, and the second network matches the query and the document using learned distributed representations.
+We can divide document similarity measures into two groups: the supervised measures and the unsupervised measures.
+The supervised measures require training to provide a similarity score for a pair of documents.
+Kenter and de Rijke~\cite{kenter2015short} generate multiple types of meta-features from texts' word embedding to train a supervised learning classifier.
+Later, they used the trained model for predicting the semantic similarity of new, unlabelled pairs of short texts.
+Deep relevance matching model (DRMM)~\cite{guo2016deep} is a supervised model for determining the relevance of a document given a particular query.
+The proposed model employed a joint deep architecture at the query term level that estimates the query document similarity.
+Mitra et al.~\cite{mitra2017learning} also suggested a supervised document ranking model composed of two separate deep neural networks, where the first network matches the query and the document using a local representation and the second network matches the query and the document using learned distributed representations.
 Next, the two networks are jointly trained as part of a single neural network.
-Mitra et al. showed that this combination performed better than either neural network individually on a web page ranking task, and significantly outperforms traditional baselines and other recently proposed models based on neural networks. }
+Mitra et al. showed that this combination performed better than either neural network individually on a web page ranking task, and significantly outperforms traditional baselines and other recently proposed models based on neural networks.